aryaman0098/aryaman0098/README.md

 ### A tech enthusiast and a developer!!

-- 🔭 Have a great interest in Machine Learning and Deep Learning!
+- 🔭 Have a great interest in Software developement and engineering!
-- 🌱 I’m currently learning about Full Stack Development in MERN.
-Also exploring the world of Cloud Computing.
+- 🌱 Exploring the world of Cloud Computing.
-- 🥅 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to draw, play badminton and do competetive programming in my free time😄

 ***